 There is nothing worse than using a scientific study that correlates two variables and assuming causation.
 Translation: If behaviors typical of disorder “A” are seen in a lot of people with problem “B”, we cannot assume that “A” is the cause of their behavior.
 But we do it all the time.
 People who love coffee adore studies that say coffee drinkers seem to live longer.
 People who hate to exercise are validated by reports that find the number of heart attacks after exercise “is increasing”.

-Hypermobility without functional problems is very common in young children.
+Hypermobility without functional movement problems is very common in young children.
 Super-bendy kids that walk, run, hit a ball and write well aren’t struggling.
 But if you have a child that cannot meet developmental milestones or has pain and poor endurance, that is a problem with real-life consequences.
 Many of them are behavioral consequences.
 For more on this subject, take look at How Hypermobility Affects Self-Image, Behavior and Regulation in Children.

 Yes, I said it.
 Hypermobility is a motor problem that has a behavioral component.
 I don’t know why so little has been written on this subject, but here it is: hypermobile kids are more likely to fidget while sitting, more likely to get up out of their chairs, but also more likely to stay slumped on a couch.
 They are more likely to jump from activity to activity, and more likely to refuse to engage in activities than their peers.
 They drape themselves on furniture and people at times.
 And they don’t feel as much discomfort as you’d think when they are in unusual positions Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way